fasrc/helmod/doc/FAQ.md

 No.
 Although all the rpms created by fasrcsw are relocatable and therefore can be installed in non-default locations by using `rpm --prefix ...`, each app owns all the files within its prefix.
-Thus each app would be competing for owership of `bin`, `lib`, etc.
+Thus each app would be competing for ownership of `bin`, `lib`, etc.

 However, it's not to hard to update a spec file to avoid this.
 In the `%files` section, instead of using just `%{_prefix}/*`, use: